What is the Difference between ‘May’ and ‘Might’

-English grammar is the set of rules that defines how sentences are put together in English.
-It consists of word order, syntactic structure, and other things like agreement between verb and subject.
-In this article, we shall explore the difference between the verbs ‘may’ and ‘might’.
+English grammar comprises of sets of rules that define how sentences are put together in the English language.
+It consists of word orders, syntactic structures and other things like agreement between verbs and subjects.
+In this article, we will explore the points of difference between the verbs ‘may’ and ‘might’.

 Table of Contents

-‘May’ and ‘might’ are often used interchangeably as both words are used to express possibility.
-However, English is a very intriguing language, and the meaning of some words can change with usage.
-For example, the words ‘may’ and ‘might’ can also be used to ask permission, make a request or provide a suggestion.
-It can also be used as a noun, to indicate the fifth month of the year.
-The following table will highlight the differences between ‘may’ and ‘might’, as well as their usage and examples.
+‘May’ and ‘might’ are often used interchangeably as both words are used to express possibilities.
+However, English is a very complex language, and the meaning of some words can change with usage.
+For example, the words ‘may’ or ‘might’ can also be used for asking permissions or making requests or providing suggestions.

-As discussed above, the meaning of ‘may’ and ‘might’ can change depending on the use case.
-Moreover, these two words can be expressed as a noun as well as a verb.
+As discussed above, the meaning of ‘may’ and ‘might’ can change depending on the context of tenses to be used in sentences .
+Moreover, these two words can be expressed as nouns as well as verbs.